michals96/camunda-on-azure/README.md

 challenges.
 It occurred to be a huge success to have a possibility to enable projects with custom Camunda features on Azure cloud with a blink of an eye and it turned out to be an investment that reduced development cost significantly.
-Now, not only the challenge was solved but also the platform exists up until today and is used by clients also for placing orders for new custom Camunda features, which also allows them to be more concentrated on external vendor's particular business cases, while their casual struggle for providing custom Camunda features is not theirs to worry anymore.
+Now, not only the challenge was solved but also the platform exists up until today and is used by clients also for placing orders for new custom Camunda features, which also allows them to be more concentrated on external vendor's particular business cases, while their casual struggle for providing custom Camunda features on Azure is not theirs to worry anymore.

 It is fair to say that the generic platform for Camunda solutions on cloud was a huge success in the organization.
-To summorize:
+To summarize:
 * the platform is easily accessible
 * it is a guidance for developers who are trying to introduce Camunda projects on cloud
 * the platform saves not only a lot of engineering effort, but an estimated cost of millions of euro